sagefy/sagefy/CONTRIBUTING.md

 Global Code Styling
 -------------------

-- Four spaces per tab, unless its a generated file where two is the norm.
+- Two spaces per tab.
 - No extra whitespace at the ends of lines.
 - A single line break at the end of the file.
 - A maximum of 80 characters per line.